That was then...

 Over the past couple of decades, each of us has gone our own way.
 I still keep in touch with Marky Boy, and Bob's my brother-in-law.
 And I did see drummer Stuart doing up someone's kitchen a few years ago.
 But time and tide does what it does...

 Fantastic times.
 Fantastic memories.
-And a collection of some OK practice tunes.
+And a collection of some OK practice tunes (in my opinion).